warp-ds/tech-docs/docs/components/alert/ios.md

 }
 ```

-It is possible to add and optional link text, primary button and a secondary button or all together.
+It is possible to add an optional link text, primary button and a secondary button or all together.
 ```swift example
 Warp.Alert(
     style: .critical,